psmars/servopack/python_controller/README.md

 Use one the utility:

-- transfer filename
+- transfer.py filename
-- run
+- run.py
 - python
+	- import sys
+	- sys.path.append('/where/is/servo')
 	- from servo import *
 	- help()